 One question in Spanish on a set text and one question on a set film or two questions on a set text.

-Paper 3: Speaking: (21-23 mins oral exam) 60 marks - 30% of A level considering studying A level Spanish.
+Paper 3: Speaking: (21-23 mins oral exam) 60 marks - 30% of A level

 Presentation and discussion of an individual research project.
 Discussion of one of the four A level sub-themes.